 FY2004 Appropriations.
-The House Appropriations Committee approved a budget of \$328.4 million for the EEOC.
+The Senate Committee on Appropriations approved a budget of \$334.7 million for the EEOC, which is amount requested by the Administration.
+The House concurred with the House Appropriations Committee's approval of \$328.4 million for the EEOC.
 This is almost \$21.6 million more than the \$306.8 million Congress approved for the agency in the FY2003 CJS appropriations bill (P.L.
 108-7) including the across-the-board rescission.
-Because of a funding shortfall during the current fiscal year, the Commission received an additional appropriation of \$15 million as part of H.R.
+Because of a funding shortfall during FY2003, the Commission received an additional appropriation of \$15 million as part of H.R.
 1559, the Emergency Wartime Supplemental Appropriations Act for FY2003 (P.L.
 108-11).
-Accordingly, the Committee's recommended funding level for FY2004 is \$6.6 million above the total appropriated for FY2003.
+Accordingly, the House-passed funding level for FY2004 is \$6.6 million above the total appropriated for FY2003; the Senate Appropriations Committee, \$12.9 million higher.

-The Committee noted support for the EEOC's pending restructuring.
+The House Appropriations Committee noted support for the EEOC's pending restructuring.
 It mentioned its understanding that investigation and litigation services would continue to be provided in currently existing locations and requested that the agency inform the Committee before taking any restructuring actions.
+In the same vein, the Senate Appropriations Committee encouraged the agency to brief the Committee at the earliest opportunity about the details of the restructuring plan.
+The Committee expressed concern about what the restructuring might mean for the quality of services to the states and urged the EEOC to focus on a plan that reduces headquarters staff through early retirements for example.

-With regard to the agency's financial situation, the Committee instructed the EEOC to continue to submit quarterly reports on projected and actual spending and staffing levels.
-In addition, it directed the Commission to pay \$33.0 million to state and local Fair Employment Practices Agencies (FEPA), with which the agency has work-sharing agreements.
+With regard to the agency's financial situation, the House Appropriations Committee instructed the Commission to continue to submit quarterly reports on projected and actual spending and staffing levels.
+The Senate Appropriations Committee noted that it gave the agency its full budget request for FY2004 in order that the EEOC be able to correct the situation that produced the financial shortfall.

+The House Appropriations Committee further directed the Commission to pay \$33.0 million to state and local Fair Employment Practices Agencies (FEPA), with which the agency has work-sharing agreements.
 Also as in last year's bill report, the EEOC is encouraged to rely on the FEPA experience with mediation as the Commission goes forward with its alternative dispute resolution (ADR) programs.
+The Senate Appropriations Committee did not address these points in its report.

-For FY2004, President Bush has requested \$334.7 million in appropriations for the EEOC, or about \$6.3 million more than the level the House Appropriations Committee approved.
+For FY2004, President Bush has requested \$334.7 million in appropriations for the EEOC, or about \$6.3 million more than the level the House approved.
 Of the total proposed by the Administration, \$30.0 million would be provided to FEPA.
-Also included in the total is \$5 million that would be used to begin implementing a

-5-year restructuring initiative based upon studies undertaken by the National Academy of Public Administration and by the agency's Inspector General.
+Also included in the total is \$5 million that would be used to begin implementing a 5-year restructuring initiative based upon studies undertaken by the National Academy of Public Administration and by the agency's Inspector General.